deco3500/hivemind/README.md

 ## Introduction

-During the course of the semester for DECO3500, Team Hivemind aims to
+During the course of the semester for DECO3500, Team Hivemind aims to follow the objectives outlined in this proposal.
+This proposal will discuss the overall concept and idea, going into depth about how our project will work and what benefits the users will have from using our proposed application.
+In order to achieve these objectives the proposal also describes our plan, which includes a timeline of team deadlines, in partnership with this we will also have team roles and some general rules which will help keep clarity high in regards to tasks and workload.

 ###Problem Space